balxor/brain/quant-backtesting-approach.md

 ## 10. Walk-Forward Validation & Overfitting Prevention

-This is the section most people skip, and it's the main reason strategies look good in backtests but fall apart in production.
+This is the section most people skip and it's the main reason strategies look good in backtests but fall apart in production.

 ### 10.1 Walk-Forward Architecture